 Disbelief wants to convince you that only the completely predictable is worthy of time and attention.

-Furthermore, disbelief also exists because you create space in your life to learn, to be open, to understand something about yourself that you didn?t get yesterday or even a moment ago.
-As you struggle, as you push through, as you attend to that lack of uncertainty, disbelief knows that it has a chance of lodging itself and sticking.
+Furthermore, disbelief also exists because you create space in your life to learn, to be open, to understand something about yourself that you didn’t get yesterday or even a moment ago.
+As you struggle, as you push through, as you attend to that lack of certainty, disbelief knows that it has a chance of lodging itself and sticking.